Grief Guidelines for Leaders

 Our emotional response to any kind of significant loss may be understood better using Kübler-Ross’s stages of grief and loss.
 If you are inexperienced with grief, this model gives some framework for what one may be going through.
 Remember that the stages are not rigid, orderly, or necessarily consecutive.

-Students can come talk with a Mental Health Services counselor if they want help moving through this process.
-Mental Health Services also typically offers a Grief & Loss Group as well as self-help.
+Students can come talk with a University Health Services counselor if they want help moving through this process.
+University Health Services also typically offers a Grief & Loss Group as well as self-help resources.

 Grief Can Be a Roller Coaster